keptn/keptn.github.io/content/docs/develop/integrations/action_provider/index.md

 weight: 10
 ---

 An *action-provider* is an implementation of a [*Keptn-service*](../custom_integration/#keptn-service) with a dedicated purpose.
-This type of service is responsible for executing a remediation action.
+This type of service is responsible for executing a remediation action and therefore might even use another tool.

 The [Keptn CloudEvents](#cloudevents) an action-provider has to subscribe to is: